 Your lease may play a bigger role in your success than you think.
 You may be surprised to find that your nice friendly landlord of your building suddenly transforms into a miniature tyrant once you have a potential buyer in the deal.
 This issue frequently becomes a major problem in a transition.
 If space costs go up, cash flow goes down and your sales price may need to be adjusted accordingly.
 While you are a proven tenant, the buyer is not and there is no value to removing you from the lease.
 If you have a “no assignment clause” (which you probably do), you may be in for some tough negotiations.
 Plan ahead so this doesn’t sink your ship.

-However, all is not lost if you are on the selling side.
-Since most practices sell on the decline, Seller’s who have a thriving practice may find themselves in a stronger position because of the comparatively weak market.
-After all, if a Buyer faces the choice of 99 bargain priced practices that are going to take a lot of effort to turn around, the 1 practice that is thriving may suddenly have added appeal, despite the bigger price tag.
+Also, Sellers who have a thriving practice may find themselves in a stronger position because of the comparatively weak market.
+After all, if a Buyer faces the choice of 99 bargain-priced practices that are going to take a lot of effort to turn around, the 1 practice that is thriving may suddenly have added appeal, despite the bigger price tag.
+And strong practices can be everywhere, even in less than desirable locations.

 Chiropractic Practice Transition Options to Consider Now